ceramic-sf/quick-boi-source/bolq.md

 We grow our knowledge by moving from old problems to new and better problems.
 ```

 The growth of knowledge is a continual transition from problems to better problems (not solutions).
 This is an extension of the idea that all our theories can be thought of as [misconceptions](#scientific-theories-are-scientific-misconceptions) awaiting improvement.
 It can be thought of as a challenge to improve things (solve the problem of what the error is in any given theory).
-Prople are ideally open to change their minds on things rather than believing scientific dogma.
+People are ideally open to change their minds on things rather than believing scientific dogma.

 *Knowledge is gained by focusing on an infinite series of problems.*